rundeck/docs/docs/administration/projects/node-execution/powershell.md

 Enable-WSManCredSSP -Role "Client" -DelegateComputer "*"
 ```

-To enable unencrypted access run this command on both the Rundeck server and the remote nodes:
+To enable unencrypted access for the purpose of establishing a connection, run this command on both the Rundeck server and the remote nodes:

 ```
 winrm/config/service @{AllowUnencrypted="true"}